deneb-viz/deneb-viz.github.io/versioned_docs/version-1.2/interactivity/highlight.md

 ![cross-highlight-dataset-01.png](./img/cross-highlight-dataset-01.png "A bar chart, showing Sales by Country, and an accompanying table visual showing Product and corresponding Sales amount.
 The table also shows Deneb's 'Highlights' version of the Sales field, which is the same as the original due to no active cross-highlight being applied.
 There is also a 'Highlight Status' field, which shows 'neutral', and a 'Highlight Comparator' field, which shows 'eq', again because there is no active cross-highlight applied.")

-Selecting a data point in our other visual will now cause Power BI to update our visual's higlight values, and Deneb will update the additional fields accordingly, e.g.:
+Selecting a data point in our other visual will now cause Power BI to update our visual's highlight values, and Deneb will update the additional fields accordingly, e.g.:

 ![cross-highlight-dataset-02.png](./img/cross-highlight-dataset-02.png "A bar chart, showing Sales by Country, and an accompanying table visual showing Product and corresponding Sales amount.
 The table also shows Deneb's 'Highlights' version of the Sales field, and the 'Highlight Status' and 'Highlight Comparator' fields.
 The bar chart's US value is highlighted and the amounts in the table show the original Sales amount for all Products (irrespective of Country), as well as the values for the current highlight, which is the US.
 The 'Highlight Status' fields shows 'on', indicating the measure is actively highlighted.
 The 'Highlight Comparator' value shows 'lt', which specifies that the highlighted value is less than the original value.")